Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 The overall Gain Range has also been improved from 50dB to 56dB, not to mention high headroom instrument inputs, additional line-level inputs for flexible recording setups and routing, plus balanced TRS outputs to eliminate speaker hum and interference.

-The loopback feature was previously only offered on the Focusrite Saffire Pro range (with the exception of the one-off 1st generation Scarlett 8i6), so it comes as a nice addition to the already strong 3rd generation line.
+The loopback feature was previously only offered on the Focusrite Saffire Pro range (except the one-off 1st generation Scarlett 8i6), so it is an excellent addition to the already 3rd solid generation line.

 Previously, the was a workaround using the SPDIF in/out (on Scarlett interfaces with SPDIF in/out).
 You could loop a cable from the SPDIF output to the SPDIF input on the Scarlett and achieve similar functionality to loopback with no degradation to the signal (since it remains a digital signal).